 Wantable Style Edit Review

-Why did I decide to write this Wantable Style Edit Review?
-I’ll be honest.
-An ad for Wantable showed up in my Facebook feed.
+Iโve just updated this Wantable Style Edit Review.
+A few years ago, I discovered this online styling service when an ad for Wantable showed up in my Facebook feed.
 The ad talked about Stitch Fix customers loving Wantable.
 So I was curious.

-In this Wantable Style Review, I’ll explain how Wantable works, how much Wantable costs, how Wantable vs Stitch Fix compares plus everything else you need to know about this online styling company.
-I’m confident you’ll enjoy reading this Wantable Review 2019 and that you’ll consider signing yourself up like I did.
+In this Wantable Style Review, Iโll explain how Wantable works, how much Wantable costs, how Wantable vs Stitch Fix compares plus everything else you need to know about this online styling company.
+Iโm confident youโll enjoy reading this Wantable Review and that youโll consider signing yourself up like I did.

 How does Wantable work

-For starters, you may be asking, “What is Wantable?”
-Well, Wantable is an online styling company along the lines of Stitch Fix and Trunk Club.
+For starters, you may be asking, โWhat is Wantable?โ or โHow does Wantable work?โ Well, Wantable is an online styling company along the lines of Stitch Fix.
 It is a personal styling service.
 You may call it a Wantable subscription or a Wantable subscription box, but there is no subscription fee.

-Like so many of the online styling and subscription box companies I’ve reviewed, Wantable starts by asking you about your style.
-Whether you’re signing up for a Wantable Style “Edit” (that’s what Wantable calls its clothing box–an edit) or Wantable Fitness Edit, you have to take a quiz.
-It’s easy and fun.
+Like so many of the online styling and subscription box companies Iโve reviewed, Wantable works by first asking you about your style.
+For women, Wantable offers three options:

 The Wantable Style quiz asked me to rate prices of clothing and kinds of clothing in two ways.